kevinmcaleer/kevsrobots.com/web/_posts/2022-09-04-phew-access-point.md

 There are a couple of ways to install Phew! onto your Raspberry Pi Pico W -

 1. Download the code from <https://github.com/pimoroni/phew> and copy the files across [^1]
-1. Use uPip to install, once you have established a wifi connection:
+1. Use uPip to install, once you have established a Wi-Fi connection:

     ``` python
     import upip